-This San Marino monofase tax guide starts with the key point: San Marino does not apply a standard VAT model to imported goods.
+Key point for invoices: San Marino does not apply a standard VAT model to imported goods.
 Instead, it uses imposta monofase, a single-stage tax charged on importation, not a multi-stage VAT collected and offset across successive sales in the supply chain.
-In its May 16, 2025 San Marino Ministry of Finance's 2025 Budget at a Glance, the Ministry described monofase on imports as an ad valorem tax of 17%.
+In its May 16, 2025 San Marino Ministry of Finance's 2025 Budget at a Glance, the Ministry described monofase on imports as an ad valorem tax of 17% and said San Marino expects to finalize a VAT-like replacement law in 2026, with entry into force expected in 2027.
+Treat the guidance below as the current imported-goods workflow, not a permanent tax model.

 For finance teams, that difference changes the invoice process from the start.
-The San Marino Tax Office says its Indirect Taxation Section manages invoices submitted under the import-tax law, so the real control issue is not just whether a supplier invoice looks complete.
+The Ufficio Tributario says its Indirect Taxation Section acquires, manages, controls, and verifies invoices submitted under the import-tax law, so the real control issue is not just whether a supplier invoice looks complete.
 It is whether the invoice, customs paperwork, and supporting evidence all match the import event and the way the tax is handled.
 In a normal VAT workflow, teams often focus on VAT fields, recovery logic, and supplier tax treatment across the transaction chain.
 In San Marino, that mindset can lead to errors because the tax trigger, evidence trail, and processing steps are different.

 That is why a generic VAT invoice checklist is misleading here.
 AP and bookkeeping teams need to confirm when monofase applies, which import and invoice documents actually support the tax position, and how those records should be booked and retained for later review.
 This guide focuses on three practical questions: when monofase applies, which documents matter, and how to record and keep the evidence.